 - Live and study in a place known for its religious tolerance and multiculturalism in the Caribbean country of Trinidad and Tobago – often called the “Rainbow Country” in part due to the ethnic mix of Amerindians, Africans, Asians, Europeans and Middle Eastern Trinbagonians.

 - Gain a fresh perspective and experience a different teaching style at the University of West Indies, St. Augustine, which offers more than 300 accredited programs across 24 schools, centers and institutes.
-The university’s faculty and students come form more than 40 countries creating a diverse and exciting learning environment.
+The university’s faculty and students come from more than 40 countries creating a diverse and exciting learning environment.

 Cultural Activities & Excursions